 EDM machines are also very common tools for precision machining.
 The primary benefit of using EDM machines is that the likelihood of damage to the metal due to fixed electrodes is relatively low thanks to the continual supply of wire.
 Moreover, since EDM machines can work with hard material, a sub-machine for thermal treatments would not be necessary, thus the surface of the metal shape would be less likely to become distorted due to the absence of heat stress on the metal shape.
 As a result, smaller and more sophisticated metal shapes can be easily machined with high accuracy.

 A grinder for precision machining employs a grinding wheel as the cutting tool.
 Utilized for several different grinding and rubbing and coarse mechanical-related procedures, a grinding wheel is an expendable wheel that can be replaced at any time.
 Grinding wheels can be made from aluminum or solid steel with molecules connected to the surface.
 The precision grinder is used for materials with relatively small surfaces that require a high degree of flatness and parallelism or a superior surface finish.
 It is employed for applications requiring tolerances of down to +/- 0.0001" and can accomplish surface finishes of around 10 RMS.
-It is usually utilized at the final machining processes on a part.
+It is usually utilized at the final machining CNC processes on a part.

-Precision machiningi is carried out continuously without any breakdown no matter the time or day of the week.
+It can occur continuously without any breakdown no matter the time or day of the week.
 The raw materials are converted into the final product and ultimately released into the market as high-quality tools.
 One of the key upsides is that breakdowns are not likely to occur when maintenance is required or during a repair.

 A key benefit is that minimal effort is needed to yield optimal profits.
 The fact of the matter is that with a metal that undergoes precision machining, not only do you save production cost, but it will also save much of your time and effort which ultimately guarantees highly cost-efficient production.